janvp/react-highlighter/README.md

 - `matchElement`: HTML tag name to wrap around highlighted text.
 Defaults to `strong`
 - `matchClass`: HTML class to wrap around highlighted text.
 Defaults to `highlight`
 - `matchStyle`: Custom style for the match element around highlighted text.
+- `rootElement`: HTML tag name used as root element for the highlight rendering.
+Defaults to `div`

 ## Development